 Terrorism Traumatizes Invincibility Fantasies

 Sixth, this superpower, omnipotent mindset was traumatized by a breach of the myth of our invincibility.
 And so the right wing backlash has been against the inefficiencies that that make us vulnerable.
 So the Patriot Act and the John Yoo memos, et al. are introduced as pragmatic means to reassert our feelings of invincibility.
-And now, because we have been so spoiled, with the belief in our invincibility, we do not take vulnerabilities well and so our manipulable according to our fears.
+And now, because we have been so spoiled, with the belief in our invincibility, we do not take vulnerabilities well and so are manipulable according to our fears.

 The Wrong Lessons From Experience of Personal Sovereignty

 Seventh, our wide latitude of personal political freedoms and personal abilities to easily manipulate the world technologically make us less willing or able to cope with frustration.
 Again making efficiency paramount and the ability to cope with the frustrations of a justice that sometimes hinders a good acceptable to us.